 On the blog side, I’ll now only be promoting sustainable travel businesses & destinations, just as I only review sustainable products.
 (That’s been pretty much the case for a couple of years, but now I’m making it official.)

-After all, even if none of us really know what we’re doing, we’re learning and we’re all in this together.
+After all, even if none of us really know what we’re doing yet, it’s okay.
+It’s a process.
+We’re learning and we’re all in this together.